bardhprenkaj/bardh-prenkaj-resume/content/project/bae/index.md

 ---
 title: Boosting-based Autoencoder
-summary: BAE is an unsupervised ensemble method that, similarly to boosting, builds an adaptive cascade of autoencoders to achieve improved and robust results.
+summary: BAE is an unsupervised ensemble method that builds an adaptive cascade of autoencoders to achieve improved and robust results.
 BAE trains the autoencoder components sequentially by performing a weighted sampling of the data, aimed at reducing the amount of outliers used during training, and at injecting diversity in the ensemble.
 tags:
   - Anomaly detection
 date: '2019-01-01T00:00:00Z'